 I hope this article has informed you, challenged you, and inspired you to take action.
 If it has, I have met my goal, and helped you learn something valuable.

-If you are interested in focusing on improving your leadership skills in the real world using a variety of learning approaches, check out our Remarkable Leadership Learning System.
+If you are interested in focusing on improving your leadership skills in the real world using a variety of learning approaches, try one of my LinkedIn Learning courses.